 Impaired social, emotional behavior and communication, deviant (inadequate) type of response to the proposed social contacts.

-Inability to show positive emotions in connection with the emergence of common interests or activities with other people.
+Failure to show positive emotions in connection with the emergence of common interests or activities with other people.

 2. Impaired verbal communication.

-The phrases, words or fragments thereof are used incorrectly and inappropriately.
+Phrases, words or fragments thereof are used incorrectly and inappropriately.